 Sleep inertia: This occur when naps last longer than 30 minutes and is a feeling of grogginess and disorientation.
 This defeats the purpose of the nap as it reduces the individual’s efficiency for upto half hour post the nap.

 Negative effect on night-time sleep – Individuals already suffering from insomnia or other sleep disorders may not benefit from afternoon nap.
 It may make it more difficult to fall asleep at night

 For all those who are already contemplating the idea of scheduling a nap time, you are in good company.
 Bigwigs like Winston Churchill, John F. Kennedy, Ronald Reagan, Napoleon, Albert Einstein, Thomas Edison and George W. Bush are known to have valued an afternoon nap.
 If you remember Professor Viru Sahastrabuddhe from 3 idiots he used to take a 7 minute nap during the day despite his extremely busy schedule!
-So at least this should convince you regarding its physical and mental benefits.
+At least this should convince you regarding its physical and mental benefits.